rin67630/Tasmota-thinger.io-bridge/README.md

 ## Hardware Used:
 -	ESP8266 Wemos D1 Mini or similar  ($4)
 -	Up to 4 Tasmota devices e.g. Refind P11, Sonoff, Shelly…
+-	A wider choice of Tasmota sensors to come…
+## Software features
 - meta-device 5 as sum of the four real devices, or sum of the 3 first devices minus the 4th one.
 - meta device gathering weather conditions from the internet
-•	A wider choice of Tasmota sensors to come…

 ## Project progress
 Currently the code provides support for 4 Refoss P11 smart plugs, which get integrated into one thinger.io combo-device with 4 subdevices.